If you want to be successful on Amazon in 2023 and beyond, you need to have a good Amazon PPC management strategy.

 As consumer shopping increasingly shifts online — and, overwhelmingly, to Amazon.com — ecommerce brands and sellers have immense opportunities to succeed.
 But with that influx of online retail traffic comes more competitors looking to capture the most sales.

-Having an effective PPC advertising strategy is all but essential for Amazon businesses of all sizes.
-After all, there are over 350 million products on Amazon, and listings can easily get lost in the noise.
+In 2023, having an effective PPC advertising strategy is all but essential for Amazon businesses of all sizes.
+After all, there are over hundreds of millions products on Amazon, and listings can easily get lost in the noise.

 And while your organic ranking — the place where your product appears in search results naturally — is important, advertisements help increase your reach on the platform.